Gutter Replacement Cost

 What is a gutter?

-Without gutters, homes would be more exposed to the elements and have a higher risk of damp.
+Without gutters, homes would be more exposed to the elements and have a higher risk of dampness.
 Gutters that haven’t been correctly maintained or faulty parts are the biggest cause of damp problems in the UK.

 How long will plastic guttering last?